crate/crate/blackbox/docs/config/cluster.rst

 .. _stats.breaker.log:

-Settings that control the behaviour of the the stats circuit breaker.
+Settings that control the behaviour of the stats circuit breaker.
 There are two breakers in place, one for the jobs log and one for the operations log.
 For each of them the breaker limit can be set.

 .. _stats.breaker.log.jobs.limit: